BenNG/sudoku-recognizer/README.md

 ```
 > You can iterate over each picture by setting debug=true in the `testKnn` fn

-## tips
+## Tips
 * add set(OpenCV_LIBS opencv_core opencv_objdetect) for HOGDescriptor
 * mkdir -p data/{1,2,3,4,5,6,7,8,9}
-* tesseract only use in dev ? for creating the cell in the data folder
+* prepareData creates "assets/raw-features.yml" and getKnn uses it
 * boost library
  * check is the /FindBoost.cmake the supported version
-* Artificial neural network - Multilayer perceptron
-  * This Artificial neural network (ann) need to be trained, either featuredDataForTraining.xml or trained_data is needed to work properly.
-If both the files don't exist, the system will created and use featuredDataForTraining.xml to create trained_data and after the system will use trained_data to predict.
-* prepareData creates "assets/raw-features.yml" and getKnn uses it
 * unrecognize cell ? play with:
   * width_threshold
   * height_threshold